How to Cook and Eat an Artichoke

 4. Cut excess stem, leaving up to an inch on the artichoke.
 The stems tend to be more bitter than the rest of the artichoke, but some people like to eat them.
-Alternatively you can cut off the stems and peel the outside layers which is more fibrous and bitter and cook the stems along with the artichokes.
+Alternatively you can leave the whole long stem on the artichoke, just cut off the very end of the stem, and peel the tough outside layer of the stem with a vegetable peeler.

 5. Rinse the artichokes in running cold water.

 6. In a large pot, put a couple inches of water, a clove of garlic, a slice of lemon, and a bay leaf (this adds wonderful flavor to the artichokes).
 Insert a steaming basket.
 Add the artichokes.
 Cover.
 Bring to a boil and reduce heat to simmer.
 Cook for 25 to 45 minutes or until the outer leaves can easily be pulled off.
 Note: artichokes can also be cooked in a pressure cooker (about 15-20 minutes cooking time).
 Cooking time depends on how large the artichoke is, the larger, the longer it takes to cook.How to Eat an Artichoke

 Artichokes may be eaten cold or hot, but I think they are much better hot.
 They are served with a dip, either melted butter or mayonaise.
 My favorite dip is mayo with a little bit of balsamic vinegar mixed in.

 1. Pull off outer petals, one at a time.

 2. Dip white fleshy end in melted butter or sauce.
 Tightly grip the other end of the petal.
 Place in mouth, dip side down, and pull through teeth to remove soft, pulpy, delicious portion of the petal.
 Discard remaining petal.

 Continue until all of the petals are removed.